WilliamUW/ETHNYC/sponsors/Biconomy.md

 ### Prize Requirements

-1. Top 2 best uses of Modules with Biconomy SDK get $2000/each
+Best use of Modules with Biconomy SDK - $2000 x 2

-2. Best one click Defi Recipe with Biconomy SDK gets $1000
+Best one click Defi Recipe with Biconomy SDK - $1000 x 2

-3. Top 2 best web2 experience onchain get $1000/each
+Best web2 experience onchain - $1000 x 2

+Pool prize - $2000

 ### Please add a sentence or two on why you're applicable for this prize.